The Relativistic Spherical Top as a Massive Twistor: Spherical top

 \paragraph{Symplectic geometry} The above discussion can be rephrased in the language of symplectic geometry.
 The space-time components and body frame components are related in the usual way:

 The symplectic potential \eqref{symp-1} can be alternatively expressed as

 These two guises of $\theta$ naturally arise from a geometrical perspective; see \eqref{eq:MCforms-Poincare} and explanations thereafter.
-Since the constraints break the fictitious Lorentz symmetry acting on the body frame indices, we may write
+Since the constraints break the SO$(1,3)_R$ Lorentz symmetry acting on the body frame indices to SO$(3)_R$, we may write